 If you’re researching all of the different types of underfloor insulation, this article is likely to confirm all of your worst fears.
 But don’t worry, we’ll also show you what to look for too so that you can bet on a winner and get the best possible result.

-For over a decade, we’ve been inspecting the underfloor areas of homes and we’ve seen all of the types of underfloor insulation you can imagine.
+For over 20+ years, we’ve been inspecting the underfloor areas of homes and we’ve seen all of the types of underfloor insulation you can imagine.
 Materials like foam board, fibreglass batts, foil sheets and polystyrene held up with string, chicken wire, packing straps and nails!

 Insulation works by trapping air pockets in its fibres.
 This slows down air movement to keep your winter warmth in and the summer heat out.
 This means that the thicker and more secure the insulation the better!
 So you want to choose an insulation that stays thick and secure despite moisture, rodents and gravity.